Elevatorisbest/Lyridan/README.md

 ℹ️ *You may receive a SmartScreen warning.
 It is safe to launch; this warning appears because the app is not code-signed with a paid Microsoft certificate.*

 ### macOS
-1. Download the newest release (`Lyridan.zip` or `.dmg`) from the Releases page.
+1. Download the newest release (`Lyridan.app` or `.zip`) from the Releases page.
-2. Extract the `Lyridan.app`.
-3. Drag `Lyridan.app` to your Applications folder (or keep it anywhere you like).
+2. Move the app to your Applications folder or Desktop.
-4. Double-click to launch.
+3. Launch the app.

-ℹ️ *If you receive a warning that the app is "damaged" or "from an unidentified developer," Right-Click (Control-Click) the app and select "Open," then click "Open" again in the popup.*
+ℹ️ *If macOS warns that the app is from an "Unidentified Developer" or "damaged", right-click (Control+Click) the app and select **Open**, then click **Open** in the dialog box.*

 ## Build Instructions